aerobounce/Sublime-Pretty-Shell/README.md

 ## Dependency
 Make sure you have installed `shfmt` as this package utilizes the formatter.<br>
-You can install it with Homebrew:
+If you are on macOS, you can install it with Homebrew:

 ```bash
 brew install shfmt
 ```

 If installed via `brew` and your shell recognize its path, that's it.<br>
-Otherwise, install the command in a way whatever you like and specify full path to the bin with the setting:
+Otherwise, install the command in a way whatever you like, then specify full path to the bin in setting:

 ```
 "shfmt_bin_path": "FULL PATH to shfmt"